tuosuniversity/Vellum/Output/EN/4_Perception in Practice/41_Interpersonal_Influence.md

 ## Article 2: Beyond What You See: The Ancient Roots of Modern Perception Science for Mindfulness

-**SEO-Optimized Title:** The Philosophical Journey of Perception: How Minds Shape Reality – A Quantum Mindfulness Insight
+ The Philosophical Journey of Perception: How Minds Shape Reality – A Quantum Mindfulness Insight

 For centuries, humanity has grappled with one of life's most fundamental questions: what is reality?
 Is what we perceive an objective, unvarnished truth, or is it something inherently shaped by our minds?
 This profound philosophical debate, stretching from the ancient Greeks to Enlightenment thinkers, has found fascinating new resonance in the cutting-edge insights of modern cognitive science, forming a crucial bedrock for frameworks like Quantum Mindfulness.